avibrazil/Typeform-ETL/README.md

 | view              | `tf_nps_daily_mv`  | A backwards compatible name for the `tf_nps_daily` view    |

 The module makes `INSERT`, `UPDATE`, `CREATE TABLE`, `DROP TABLE`, `TRUNCATE` operations.
 Make sure the database connection user has granted permission to all these operations.

+SQL definition for all these tables and views can be found in `examples/datamodel.sql`.

 ## Net Promoter Score